guymorganb/Java/README.md

 - **JavaSudokuSolver**: An application that can solve Sudoku puzzles programmatically using Java.
 It demonstrates algorithmic problem-solving and object-oriented programming principles.

 - **tech-news-java-api**: A full-stack Spring application that serves as an API for tech news.
-This project showcases RESTful API development with Spring Boot and its integration with front-end technologies.
+This project showcases RESTful API development with Spring Boot and its integration with front-end technologies, *a recent repository refactoring has cause me to need to reimplement this.

 - **WriteRelief**: An ongoing project aimed at being a full-stack application with a Java backend and a React frontend.
-The goal is to provide a platform for writers to find relief by expressing themselves through writing.
-(Work in progress)
+The goal is to provide a platform for writers to find relief by expressing themselves through writing, *a recent repository refactoring has cause me to need to reimplement this.

 Each project is encapsulated in its own directory and includes all necessary files and configurations to run the applications.